barissonar/fimple-finalcase-ticket/Backend Django/README.md

   Type these into the terminal while in the root directory of the project:

-      For Windows : myvenv\Scripts\activate
+   =>  For Windows : myvenv\Scripts\activate
-      For Linux Or Macos: source myvenv/bin/activate
+   =>  For Linux Or Macos: source myvenv/bin/activate

    => python manage.py runserver (so the backend will work.)

 There are project dependencies in the venv file, but if you want to create a new venv, follow this path:

-For Windows: python -m venv myvenv ( creates a new virtual environment )
+   => For Windows: python -m venv myvenv ( creates a new virtual environment ) => For Linux Or Macos: python3 -m venv myenv

-      For Windows : myvenv\Scripts\activate    ( Activate the created virtual environment. )
+   => For Windows : myvenv\Scripts\activate    ( Activate the created virtual environment. )
-      For Linux Or Macos: source myvenv/bin/activate
+   => For Linux Or Macos: source myvenv/bin/activate

    => pip install -r requirements.txt (Transfer the dependencies in requirements.txt in the repo directory to your virtual environment you created.)
    => python manage.py runserver (so the backend will work.)